 By Air.
 Chennai International Airport is the nearest airport to Mahabalipuram and is located just 54.8 km away via East Coast Road.
 On arrival at Chennai International Airport, you will have the option of hiring a local taxi and may even find some private ones at affordable rates to reach Mahabalipuram.

-By Rail.
+By Train.
 The closest railway station to Mahabalipuram is none other than the Chengalpattu junction.
 It is this very junction that links Chennai to other parts of Tamil Nadu by other mail as well as express trains.
 Once you arrive at this railway station, you will then have easy access to cabs that you would be able to hire at affordable rates to reach Mahabalipuram which is just 29 km away.

 By Road.
 For the most comfortable experience by road, you may opt for spacious luxury buses or simply hop on the regular tourist bus.
 You can also opt for a private taxi or choose to drive there yourself if you enjoy long drives.
 Mahabalipuram is without a doubt, full of well-constructed roads making it a pleasant experience to drive along its coast.